Biogen working to speed up confirmatory study for approved Alzheimer's drug

-June 23 (Reuters) - Biogen Inc (BIIB.O) and partner Eisai Co Ltd (4523.T) said on Wednesday they were working to speed up completion of a confirmatory trial of their controversial Alzheimer's drug that was recently given an accelerated approval by the U.S. drug regulator.
+(Reuters) - Biogen Inc and partner Eisai Co Ltd said on Wednesday they were working to speed up completion of a confirmatory trial of their controversial Alzheimer’s drug that was recently given an accelerated approval by the U.S. drug regulator.

 The U.S. Food and Drug Administration approved the drug on June 7 using its accelerated approval pathway, which requires a study to confirm the drug works as intended, and gave a deadline of nine years ending 2029 for the trial.